13 of the Most Popular Alternative Social Media Platforms

 5) Telegram

-The app offers end-to-end encryption for chats and calls, plus features like “Secret Chat,” self-destructing messages, and cloud-based storage, allowing users to access their chat history from any device.
+Along with features like “Secret Chat,” self-destructing messages, and cloud-based storage, the app provides end-to-end encryption for calls and chats, enabling users to view their chat history from any device.

 Hobby apps